ngs-docs/2018-cicese-metatranscriptomics/docs/sourmash-taxonomic-classification.md

 After making signatures for our assembly, we will search against all of our databases at once.

-sourmash cannot find matches across large evolutionary distances. sourmash seems to work well to search and compare data sets for matches at the species and genus level, but does not have much sensitivity beyond that.
+Note that sourmash cannot find matches across large evolutionary distances. sourmash seems to work well to search and compare data sets for matches at the species and genus level, but does not have much sensitivity beyond that.
 It seems to be particularly good at strain-level analysis.
 You should